 Harrodian encourages an adventurous and enquiring approach to art, developing visual literacy through individual responses to set tasks.
 Knowledge about art and artists will grow from this direct experience.
 Assignments offer opportunities for our pupils to practise and understand the 'visual elements' used by artists to create works of art.
 The visual elements in any works of art, for simplicity, may be grouped as: Line and Tone, Pattern and Texture, Form and Shape, Colour, Light and Space, Media and Mood and Feeling.
-Pupils will focus their responses upon certain aspects of art making, for example, colour, or light.
+Pupils will focus their responses upon certain aspects of art making, for example, colour or light.
 The 'visual elements' are not hierarchical.
 This approach offers structure to pupils' painting, drawing and design skill.
 The Art Department encourages knowledge of both contemporary approaches, as well as the more traditional Art.
+Where possible, the projects link to current and relevant exhibitions in London.